noun-student-733263-B51616

 Key Points

-• Clinical Context: Abnormal ECG findings in emergent settings must always be interpreted within the clinical context.
-Not all abnormalities represent life-threatening conditions, while severe conditions may present subtly or even normally.
+• Clinical Context: Abnormal ECGs must be interpreted within the patient’s presentation.
+Not all abnormalities are life-threatening, and high-risk conditions can still appear subtle or even “normal.”

 Computer ECG interpretation tends to be poor at detecting early signs of ischemia.
 This example was interpreted as normal but missed subtle inferior ST elevation and early reciprocal ST depression and T wave inversions in aVL in a patient with evolving STEMI.
 Presented by Dr. Mattu in the March 20, 2022 Workout (link in related).